Barbara Rose Johns: Legacy and honors

 On August 17, 2017, in an interview with CBS This Morning, Governor Terry McAuliffe spoke about the Unite the Right rally in Charlottesville, Virginia, with a portrait of Barbara Johns in the background.
 He called the white supremacists cowards and said:

 Over my shoulder is Barbara Johns who at 16 years old led the revolt at Prince Edward County, Virginia, when we had white schools and black schools.
 And she said "Our schools are inferior."
 And she led a revolt of 400 students in the '50s.
 That is what we need as leaders.

 In 2017, Fairfax County, Virginia, considered renaming its J.E.B.
 Stuart High School after Barbara Johns.
 On September 7, 2018, J.E.B.
 Stuart High School was rededicated as Justice High School in honor of Johns, Justice Thurgood Marshall and Col. Louis G Mendez Jr., among others who have worked to advance justice.

 In May 2019, Johns was featured in the New York Times series "Overlooked No More".
 The editors of the series are adding obituaries of remarkable but overlooked people who did not have obituaries in the New York Times at the time of their deaths.

 In 2020, Longwood University in Farmville renamed a newly renovated residence hall Johns Hall, formerly Curry.

 In 2020, Johns was inducted into the National Women's Hall of Fame.

-On December 16, 2020, Virginia's Commission on Historical Statues in the United States Capitol voted to recommend that a statue of Barbara Johns represent Virginia in the National Statuary Hall, in place of the current statue of Robert E. Lee.
-The Lee statue was removed the night of December 20–21; it is slated to be replaced by a statue of Johns once a formal vote of the Virginia State Legislature has taken place.
+On December 16, 2020, Virginia's Commission on Historical Statues in the United States Capitol voted to recommend that a statue of Barbara Rose Johns represent the state of Virginia alongside the statue of George Washington in the National Statuary Hall Collection, in the U.S. Capitol, replacing the statue of Robert E. Lee.
+On December 16, 2025, exactly five years after the vote by the Commission, the statue of Johns was unveiled in the U.S. Capitol, and replaced the statue of the Confederate general and slaveholder, Robert Lee.